wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 You can use this plugin only when you have installed the WP e-Commerce plugin.

 == Changelog ==

+= 1.2.5 - 2015/08/25 =
+* Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib
+* Tweak - make __construct() function for 'Compile_Less_Sass' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Tweak - change class name from 'lessc' to 'a3_lessc' so that it does not conflict with plugins or themes that have another Lessc lib
+* Tweak - Added new options into Settings -> Permalinks page on Dashboard
+* Tweak - Tested for full compatibility with WordPress major version 4.3.0
+* Tweak - Tested for full compatibility with WP-eCommerce major version 3.9.5
+* Fix - Check 'request_filesystem_credentials' function, if it does not exists then require the core php lib file from WP where it is defined

 = 1.2.4 - 2015/06/03 =
 * Tweak - Tested for full compatibility with WordPress Version 4.2.2